platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

                   passthru: true
       ```

       The above configuration forwards all requests to `/*` to the process started by `web.commands.start`.
-In the case of PHP containers, `passthru` must specify what PHP file to forward the request to, as well as the docroot under which the file lives.
+In the case of PHP containers, `passthru` must specify what PHP file to forward the request to, as well as the document root under which the file lives.
 For example,

       ```yaml
       web: